Pregnancy test: False negative

 False negative readings can occur when testing is done too early. hCG levels rise rapidly in early pregnancy and the chances of false negative test results diminish with time (increasing gestational age).
 Less sensitive urine tests and qualitative blood tests may not detect pregnancy until three or four days after implantation.
 Menstruation occurs on average 14 days after ovulation, so the likelihood of a false negative is low once a menstrual period is late.
 Ovulation may not occur at a predictable time in the menstrual cycle.
-A number of factors may cause an unexpectedly early or late ovulation, even for women with a history of regular menstrual cycles.
+A number of factors may cause an unexpectedly early or late ovulation, even for people with a history of regular menstrual cycles.
 Medical providers often struggle to 'rule out' pregnancy for medical testing or treatment that cannot be conducted during pregnancy before they can do an accurate urine pregnancy test.

 More rare, false negative results can also occur due to a "hook effect", where a sample with a very high level of hCG is tested without dilution, causing an invalid result.